JayCurrington/Crafty/diary.md

 # Diary Entries FYP:
+## 25 November 2025
+Report has about 1000 words, being written on google drive, so not being uploaded to github yet.
+I will add a version when it is completed.
+I have been finding research to be going much better since swapping my focus.
+Tomorrow I will work more on the programming side rather than the research as I need more code for my interim report.
+The researching aspects is much more time consuming than expeacted and I am having the opposite issue than expected where my programming is coming second to my research.

+## 23 November 2025
+Swamped currently with other uni work.
+I am feeling behind on my research for this.
+While this is stressful, Iplan on getting parts of my report together, and seeing what major gaps I can fill rather than focusing on small techincal bits.
+The technicalities can come later.

+## 20 November 2025
+Issues with graphics driver.
+Godot having issues with Vulkan.
+I have swapped the default driver and will need to look into what exactly the issue is.
+Only collision meshes and no rendered files showing for a while.

 ## 14 November 2025
 Decided that the indie game research wasn't going in the direction I intended.
 I wanted to look at indie game development and trends of games released and team sizes, however I was struggling to find resources so I have changed my research to in game crafting systems.
 This will be relevant to my project as I am using crafting as a main feature.
 I have lost time to this difficulty with researching and not finding resources that feel relevant enough to the programming of this project.
 I will be working on code this weekend and catching up on research.